Adamm00/IPSet_ASUS/README.md

 - Manual IP, range, domain and ASN ban, unban and whitelist management, including grouped imported lists.
 - Domain rules expand to show their retained resolved IPv4 addresses and whether the result is current or cached.
 Up to 64 addresses are displayed per rule, with copying and an explicit limit when more are retained.
 Opening these details performs no DNS lookup; Refresh Dynamic Rules updates the cached results.
 - IP Details lists matching rule owners, identifies permanent and temporary rules, and shows temporary expiry in local 12-hour time.
 CLI IP searches show remaining lifetime.
 These details use the saved rule snapshot; they do not reconstruct the policy at the time of an older packet event.
+- Find matching feeds beneath Ban Matches in IP Details checks local feed caches on demand, showing matching sources and covering networks only when requested.
+Cached membership does not establish an active ban; excluded sources are not enforced.
+Use Manage Rules for ban, unban and whitelist controls; global whitelists apply to all clients, not just one device.
 - Add Entries stages IPv4/CIDR entries with the comment currently entered.
 Staged tags show their saved comments; Apply Rules submits the complete batch together.
 Changing the comment field does not change previously staged entries.
 Re-adding a staged address updates its comment.
 - Permanent or preset temporary IPv4/CIDR and ASN bans, remaining lifetime, stable rule removal, and a dedicated Temporary filter.
 - Activity History shows the latest 200 valid journal entries, ten per page, with category, result and text filters.
 Export CSV downloads all matching entries within that window, not just the visible page.
 Older retained entries remain in `events.log`.
 Country changes identify the countries added or removed, while source refreshes are recorded only when validated content changes.